PrismLauncher/prismlauncher.org/src/news/ftb-removal.md

   - News
 ---

-Due to a request from Slowpoke on behalf of the FTB team, we've had to remove the FTB Modpack downloading feature from PrismLauncher.
+At the request of Slowpoke, representing the FTB team, we have removed the feature that allows downloading FTB modpacks from Prism Launcher.
 [Github PR][pr-ftb-removal]

-At the request of Slowpoke, representing the FTB team, we have removed the feature that allows downloading FTB modpacks from Prism Launcher.
-Github PR

 Existing instances of FTB modpacks will remain functional, but once the PR is merged, downloading FTB packs directly will no longer be possible.